Ivanovo State Polytechnic University: Campus

 The distribution of places in dormitories is carried out by the departments of the university.
-The starting date of the settlement is annually approved by the order of the university's rector.

-Nonresident students have primary right for settlement in the dormitories.

 Scientific conferences

 The international scientific and practical forum SMARTEX has been held since 1998 in cooperation with the Institute of Solution Chemistry of the Russian Academy of Sciences.
-In 2017 it became part of unified congress and exhibition events of the Russian Union of Textile and Light Industry Entrepreneurs (SOYUZLEGPROM).

 Within the Regional Festival "Young Science contribution to the Development of the Ivanovo Region", ISPU holds an interregional (with international participation) youth scientific and technical conference "Young Scientists contribution to the Development of the National Engineering Initiative" ("SEARCH") and interregional scientific and practical seminar "Genesis of Economic and social problems of economic entities in Russia".
-The annual international scientific and technical conference "Information environment of the university" is devoted to the issues of introduction of information technologies in the educational and industrial spheres.

 Recreation center

 The country recreation center is located in Plyos.
-It has a one two-storey residential building, kitchen, sanitary-utility unit, and green area.
-There is equipment for table tennis, billiards, sports equipment rentals and a library.

 Library

 The library provides information support of science and education and promotion of the spiritual, educational and cultural development of the individual.
 The library serves more than 12 thousand users; about 70 thousand bibliographic units consulted are registered annually.
 Currently more than 1 million book units are kept in the library.